google/fhir-data-pipes/doc/docs/concepts/views.md

 resources to a _Parquet-on-FHIR_ schema representation.
 This takes place for each resource type and follows the [Schema Mapping Rules](https://github.com/google/fhir-data-pipes/blob/master/doc/schema.md).

-The generated columnar Parquet files provide the 'base data warehouse' that can be queried using any Parquet-aware tools (e.g a SQL based query engine) or further transformed [via the view layer](#flattening-via-the-view-layer) into materialized views.
+The generated columnar Parquet files provide the *"base data warehouse"* that can be queried using any Parquet-aware tools (e.g a SQL based query engine) or further transformed [via the view layer](#flattening-via-the-view-layer) into materialized views.